transcriptaze/vpd/GUIDE.md

 ## Getting started

-1. Create a new module named _quickstart_ that is 50.8mm (10 units) wide
+1. Create a new module named _bodacious_ that is 50.8mm (10 units) wide
    ```
-   new module "quickstart" 1U 10H
+   new module "bodacious" 1U 10H
    ```

 2. Create vertical guidelines to locate inputs, outputs and parameters: